IronOxidizer/honor/README.md

 # Honor
-A fast and stable League of Legends client built on Rust
+A fast and stable League of Legends client built with Rust

 *"Honor is the **Rust** on a dull blade"* ~ Sivir